iotize-sas/Arduino-Tap/extras/howto.md

   - the debug port is not available (no connector).
 SWD must be discarded and S3P used.
   - the debug port exists, but the debugger cannot be disabled.
 Again, you have to use S3P.
   - a connector exists but the debugger stays in Hi-Z as long as its USB port is left unconnected.
 Again, use S3P.
-  - jumpers allow to disconnect the embedded debugger ??Francis??.
+  - jumpers allow to disconnect the embedded debugger.

 You will have to analyse the schematic and check whether an embedded debugger is a problem.
 On the DUE board, the debug board is connected to the JTAG connector and can be used without restriction.
 See [summary](##arduino%20clock%20signals) for list of useable pins.